 So the first official day of fall happened last week.
-I’ve been in Baltimore and it doesn’t feel very much like the season changed, but at least the week wasn’t full of 90 degree days.
+It doesn’t feel very much like the season changed, but at least the week wasn’t full of 90 degree days.
 I’m still craving winter squash, hearty beans, and sweet potatoes and this week’s vegan menu plan reflects that.

 Let me know what your favorite fall dishes are in the comments.
-As always, I value your requests for future menu plan themes so let me know those too.
+As always, I value your requests for future menu plan themes.
 Happy autumn!

 Breakfast: Purple sweet potatoes are starting to show up on my grocery shelves and I love them.
 You can make this Vegan Spiced Sweet Purple Potato Baked Oatmeal with orange sweet potatoes if you can’t find the purple ones.
 Make a batch this weekend and you’ll have breakfast ready for next week!